Find more information about the Judicial Branch's Disability Access Program.

 Disability Rights North Carolina provides legal assistance to people with disabilities in some situations.
 You can view resources for common issues faced by people with disabilities here.
 You can view additional resources for many areas of law commonly faced by people unable to hire an attorney here.
 See the Finding an Attorney Help Topic for information about finding a private or nonprofit attorney to assist you with your case.

-- I am deaf or hard of hearing or deafblind.
+- I am Deaf / hard of hearing / Deaf-blind.
 How can I request an interpreter or communication access that meets my needs?

-Use the online Disability Access Request Form or contact your local Disability Access Coordinator directly to request a sign language interpreter, certified deaf interpreter, captioning with CART (Communication Access Realtime Translation), cued speech transliterator, or whatever accommodation would best meet your needs.
+Use the online Disability Access Request Form or contact your local Disability Access Coordinator directly to request an American Sign Language (ASL) interpreter, Certified Deaf Interpreter (CDI), Communication Access Realtime Translation (CART) services, cued speech transliterator or other reasonable accommodations that would best meet your needs.

 - Are all courthouses wheelchair accessible?